 The structure indicated is known as pterion.

-Pterion is the name given to the region on the lateral aspect of the skull where four bones are joined:
+Pterion is the name given to the region on the lateral aspect of the skull where four bones

 - Parietal bone